lanking520/Digital_China/README.md

 - Id(only used in showing off the replied message on the blog)
 - Another ID in the discussion (We use that to post the result)

+## 2016-07-06 Attendance Section
+The majority of today is to find and use all possible terminals in the Attendace Section.
+Nothing more to say...